ballerina-platform/module-ballerinax-googleapis.calendar/examples/work-schedule-management-with-calendar/work-schedule-management-with-calendar.md

 ### Sharing with team

-To ensure efficient collaboration, Sarah shares her work calendar with her project team members.
-She assigns appropriate permissions, such as read-only or edit access, to make sure the team is aware of her schedule and can coordinate their activities.
+The work calendar can be shared among project team members to facilitate efficient collaboration.
+Permissions, such as read-only or edit access, can be assigned to ensure the team is aware of the work schedule and can coordinate their activities.

 ```ballerina
 gcalendar:AclRule acl = check calendar->createAclRule(<string>calendarResult.id, {